StefCoders/rpi-dab-tx/README.md

 Please note that *whatever_user* is not related to any linux profiles

 ## Modulator
+### Improve the RF spectrum
+If your hardware/virtual host is powerful enough, then you should set the following 2 parameters in the $HOME/dab/mod.ini file to more stringent value:
+- [modulator] rate=4096000
+- [firfilter] enabled=1
 ### Change the transmission channel
 If channel 5A is being used in your area, you can easily switch to a [new transmission channel](http://www.wohnort.org/DAB/freqs.html) by applying the following command: `sed -e 's/^channel=5A/^channel=a_free_channel_in_your_area/' -i $HOME/dab/mod.ini`